 - Reflect on the peer feedback activity in whole-group format, asking students to share what they got from reading their peers’ work, defining areas that they excelled in and areas for improvement.

 Once your students feel comfortable with the writing process and the structure at hand, consider different contexts that they’ll be writing in.
-Perhaps they are planning to take the TOEFL or IELTS exam and hope to study abroad, or maybe they’re about to enter the workforce and work collaboratively with others.
+Perhaps they are planning to take the TOEFL or the Pearson Test of English (PTE) and hope to study abroad, or maybe they’re about to enter the workforce and work collaboratively with others.

 In either case, your students will need to demonstrate their ability to communicate their ideas in written form while adhering to time constraints.
 Plan timed writing activities for your students on a variety of topics and with different parameters.
 In a standardized test prep context, have students write under the same conditions as the test that they’re preparing to sit for.